 - She, along with the hospital staff, acts as an advocate for the parents’ wishes, freeing mom and dad to focus on the labor and impending birth.

 - Woman-supported labors are shorter (by as much as 50 percent) and more natural than non-supported hospital labors.
-(In one study 18 percent of unsupported but only 8 percent of supported mothers had cesareans; fewer supported mothers had epidurals, episiotomies, and perineal tears.)
+(In one study 18 percent of unsupported but only 8 percent of mothers that received labor support had cesareans; fewer supported mothers had epidurals, episiotomies and perineal tears.)

 - PLA’s are especially valuable in high-risk pregnancies where the necessary use of such technology makes natural methods of pain control much harder to use.

 - The downside of using a PLA, is you may end up paying for this service yourself – fees ranging from $500 to $700.
 Negotiate with your insurance carrier if you can, but don’t hesitate to take the money out of savings if you have to.
 Your hospital or obstetrician may have a list of PLA’s for you to call, but most mothers find their PLA’s through childbirth educators, local La Leche League groups, and the recommendations of friends.